-* To be eligible for a seat on the Navigator Committee you must be a Chamber member in good standing for at least three months, and participate in various Chamber events.
+* To be eligible for a seat on the Ambassador Committee you must be a Chamber member in good standing for at least three months, and participate in various Chamber events.

 Action: Deliver welcome bags, retention call program, mentoring new members, and attend grand openings and ribbon cuttings.

 *To be eligible for a seat on the Finance Committee you must have a background in financial planning.

 Planning: Meets monthly to discuss and review the finances and budget for The Chamber.

 Action: Financial planning for The Chamber

 Committee member talents: Event planning, organized, civic and community involvement

 Planning: Meets monthly to help plan and promote Chamber events and programs.